WillemToorenburgh/owi-python-test/README.md

 ## Future work

 * Package the script as a binary.
     > I actually got this working locally, but only as a dynamic binary, so it wouldn't launch on any machine that wasn't mine.
 I could probably figure this out given more time.
+It would really cut down on setup steps!
 * Add support for uploading multiple files.
 * Make sure Shared Drives support actually works!
 * Add support for multi-part uploads.